The STR Compliance Landscape in 2026

 Does Airbnb handle my STR compliance?

 Airbnb collects and remits lodging taxes in some jurisdictions, but this does not cover your full compliance obligations.
 You are still responsible for obtaining required licenses, meeting zoning requirements, following occupancy limits, maintaining safety standards, and filing any taxes that platforms do not collect on your behalf.
+Airbnb is also increasingly requiring permit numbers before listings go live. if you don't have one, your listing may be suspended.

 How much does STR compliance monitoring cost?